Bangladesh: Nearly 100 dead, more injured in protests – DW – 08/05/2024

 Protest organizers had urged people not to pay taxes and utility bills and not show up for work in a show of "non-cooperation" with the government.

-At one stage, thousands of protesters attacked a major public hospital in Dhaka's Shahbagh area, torching several vehicles, the police said.
+At one stage, thousands of protesters attacked a major public hospital in the Shahbagh area, torching several vehicles, the police said.

 A police officer, who asked not to be named, told the French AFP news agency that "the whole city has turned into a battleground."

-In the capital's Uttara neighborhood, police fired teargas to disperse hundreds of protesters who blocked a major highway.
+In the Uttara neighborhood, police fired tear gas to disperse hundreds of protesters who had blocked a major highway.

 At least 91 people were killed across the country, police and doctors said.

-There are "at least 14 policemen" among those killed and 300 other officers wounded, police spokesman Kamrul Ahsan said.
+There are "at least 14 policemen" among those killed and 300 other officers wounded, said police spokesman Kamrul Ahsan.

-Courts were to be closed indefinitely.
-Mobile internet service was cut off, and Facebook and messaging apps, including WhatsApp, were inaccessible.
+The government has announced a holiday from Monday to Wednesday, in an effort to quell the protests.
+Courts are to be closed indefinitely.
+Mobile internet service has been cut off, and Facebook and messaging apps, including WhatsApp, are inaccessible.

 Hasina has accused the protesters of carrying out "sabotage."